junxit/us-congress-bills-117/bill.md

   - **(5)** A description of any alternative option to being physically present at a covered worksite that is available for employees of the agency who—
     - **(A)** have a high risk of contracting a covered condition (as determined by the Director of the Centers for Disease Control and Prevention); or
     - **(B)** live in a household with individuals who have a high risk of contracting a covered condition (as determined by the Director of the Centers for Disease Control and Prevention).
-  - **(6)** Protocols that ensure the continuity of operations of the agency, including a plan to reverse any requirement for covered individual to be present at a facility in which covered worksites are located if there is a surge in cases in the geographic area of such facility.
+  - **(6)** Protocols that ensure the continuity of operations of the agency, including how consistent agency mission and program performance and customer service levels will be sustained through the covered period, to include if the agency adopts enhanced and temporary telework and remote work practices as a result of an increase in the severity of the nationwide public health emergency.
   - **(7)** The hotline website and hotline telephone number of the Inspector General of the agency for covered individuals to report to the Inspector General any instance in which the agency is not implementing the plan required by this section.
   - **(8)** The hotline website and hotline telephone number of the Office of Special Counsel to report a substantial and specific danger to public health and safety or whistleblower retaliation.
 - **(c)** *Publication of plan* Not later than 90 days after the date of the enactment of this Act, the Director of the Office of Management and Budget shall make available to the public on a single web page of the Office—
   - **(1)** links to each plan provided to the Director pursuant to subsection (a)(3); and
-  - **(2)** a list identifying any agency that has not provided a link pursuant to such subsection;
+  - **(2)** a list identifying any agency that has not provided a link pursuant to such subsection.
 - **(d)** *Communication of plan to new employees, contractors, and subcontractors* Beginning on the date that is 60 days after the date of the enactment of this Act, the head of an agency shall communicate the plan required by subsection (a), in the manner described under such subsection, to—
   - **(1)** any new employee of the agency, not later than 30 days after the date on which such employee is hired;
   - **(2)** any individual or entity that enters into a contract with the agency after such date, not later than 30 days after the contract is entered into; and